mattstein/stackexchange-craft-plugin/README.md

 ### Installation

-Like other plugins, drop the `stackexchange` folder into your `craft/plugins` folder, visit Settings → Plugins in the control panel, and choose "Install."
+Like other plugins, drop the `stackexchange` folder into your `craft/plugins` directory, visit Settings → Plugins in the control panel, and choose "Install."
+Then you can start using `craft.stackExchange` in your templates.